-Washerless taps are low maintenance, but some of their parts can malfunction.
+Washerless taps are low maintenance, but some of the parts can malfunction.
 Check the manual to know how to dismantle the part and fix problematic areas.

 If you don’t have a manual, do not attempt to DIY to avoid severe water leakage.
-Call a plumber and see how they do it, so you’ll know what to do next time.
+Call a plumber and see how they do it; if you are a handy person, you will learn how to do it next time.

 How to turn off the water

-Homeowners cannot work on any system directly connected to the main water supply or sewer system.
+Homeowners are not allowed to work on any system directly connected to the main water supply or sewer system.

-This rule is in place to prevent tampering with the water supply system.
-Don’t forget to check with the local authority before taking up any plumbing work.
+This rule is in place to prevent tampering of the water supply system.
+Check with the local authority before taking up any plumbing work.

 Find mixer tap installers, fastFind a mixer tap installer